Mod-two cohomology rings of alternating groups: Relationships between the cohomology of alternating and symmetric groups

 \begin{corollary} The annihilator ideal $Ann(e)$ is zero when $n = 4k + 2$. \end{corollary}

 At this point, we could describe the cohomology of alternating groups $\alt_{4k+2}$ as quotients of the corresponding cohomology of symmetric groups by Euler classes.
-The $\alt_{4k}$ are much more interesting, and it will be straightforward to understand the cohomology of $\alt_{4k+2}$ from our description of the general case.
+The cohomology of $\alt_{4k}$ is much more interesting, and it will be straightforward to understand the cohomology of $\alt_{4k+2}$ from our description of the general case.